Authored by the expert who managed and guided the team behind the Thailand Property Pack

 What places are the smartest $200k buys in Pattaya as of 2026?

-As of early 2026, the smartest neighborhoods to buy at $200,000 (about 6.2 million baht) in Pattaya include Pratumnak (in the non-ultra-premium parts), good pockets of Jomtien that are not too far inland, quieter sections of Naklua, and edge zones of Central Pattaya.
+As of early 2026, the smartest $200k buys in Pattaya tend to be in Pratumnak (the non-ultra-premium parts), good pockets of Jomtien not too far inland, Naklua away from the priciest beachfront strip, and edge zones of Central Pattaya where you get convenience without the highest price tag.

 What can I buy with $300k in Pattaya in 2026?